gnimpf/Elections-minimization/README.md

 # Elections-minimization
-Estimating the minimum percentage of the US population which could elect a president
+Estimating the minimum percentage of the US population which could elect a president.

+The data file contains:
+- population per state
+- electoral college seats per state